waldrain/waldrain.github.io/pv.md

 I first tried a Daly Smart BMS.
 Initially, I could not get that to work.
 I then switched to ther i-tecc BMS, but that did not balance the cells, and switched off when they consequently got unbalanced.
-I tried to add the heltec active balancer in parallel with the i-tecc BMS, but that die not help.
+I tried to add the heltec active balancer in parallel with the i-tecc BMS, but that did not help.
 The second time around, I got the Daly Smart BMS to work after all.
-It is now performing flawlessly.
+It performed more or less OK until October 2024, when it started to shut off the battery both when the sunshine was strong, charging too much, and at night, with no charge at all; apparently, it was not balancing the cells well enough.
+I replaced it by a JK-B2A20S20P BMS in December 2024, and all was well again.

 ### LibreSolar Open Source BMS